lightray22/andromeda-desktop-clients/README.md

 To build one individually, configure cmake targeted at the directory you desire to build, then make normally.
 This also will only require dependencies for that target.
 E.g. `cmake ../src/bin/andromeda-fuse-cli; cmake --build .`.
 To only skip the Qt GUI, use `-DWITHOUT_GUI=1`.

 - `src/lib/andromeda` the core library that implements communication with the server
+- `src/bin/andromeda-cli` allows manual CLI communication with the backend
 - `src/bin/andromeda-fuse-cli` and `src/lib/andromeda-fuse` for mounting with FUSE
 - FUTURE `src/bin/andromeda-sync-cli` and `src/lib/andromeda-sync` for running directory sync operations
 - `src/bin/andromeda-gui` a Qt-based GUI client for FUSE and directory sync